 Jackie Lazarro became president in 1996 as the association continued to grow and progress.
 The Tri-State HR Conference celebrated its tenth anniversary in 1996.

 Wayne Tarken became president in 1999 and Tri-State sponsored its first technology symposium in partnership with the Saratoga Institute.
 More than 200 people attended the event to hear futurist Roger Herman.
 In 2001 the Delaware Valley HR Person of the Year award program was begun with Tri-State as one of the local sponsoring SHRM chapters.
-Since then Tri-State members Dorothy Stubblebine, Dan Sell, Diane Wagner, Carol Asselta, Theresa McGlinchey, Monica McClintock, Margie McLaughlin, Laraine Knauss, Judy Baker, John Baldino, Anneliese McMenamin, Donna Jack, and Doug Allen have been recognized as HR Person of the Year.
-Jeff Backal was recognized as HR Consultant of the Year and Aaron Boucher was recognized as HR Rising Star.
-In 2014 Dorothy Stubblebine was recognized with the Lifetime Achievement Award.
+Since then, Tri-State members Dorothy Stubblebine, Dan Sell, Diane Wagner, Carol Asselta, Theresa McGlinchey, Monica McClintock, Margie McLaughlin, Laraine Knauss, Judy Baker, John Baldino, Anneliese McMenamin, Donna Jack, Doug Allen, Debbie Deissroth, Tara Edmundson, Rume Joy Azikiwe, and Sue Learn have been recognized as HR Person of the Year.
+Jeff Backal, Merrick Rosenberg, Lou Lessig, BJ Anderson, and John Baldino have been recognized as HR Consultant of the Year, and Aaron Boucher was recognized as HR Rising Star.
+In 2006, John Knoop was recognized with the Lifetime Achievement Award, and in 2014 Dorothy Stubblebine, was recognized for the same Lifetime Recognition.

 Over the years Tri-State members have provided hundreds of items and thousands of dollars to various charitable organizations.